VoJunSoft/Angry-Panda/README.md

 this project also include an animation JS file to display an animated motion using MOJS.
 This file is deactivated (not linked to the index file)

 Next update:
-1. link the animated javascript file to the index.html file
+1. Add delete function for records
-2. add "capture image" feature: the user will be able to save an image to their tasks description
+2. Add "capture image" feature: the user will be able to save an image to their tasks description